 Sometimes we’re convinced our way is the only way.
 Life presents big questions, and most of us will have to grapple with them at some time or another if we want to be at peace.
 Some people are born into families where beliefs are passed down, but even in those cases, most people approach near adulthood, and want to examine their own feelings and ideas about things.

-Of course, none of us will have concrete answers about most of this stuff until we exhale for the final time.
-But the need to organize this world so that it makes sense, so that there’s some stability and some order, can be profound.
+None of us will have concrete answers about most of this stuff until we exhale for the final time, but the need to organize this world so that it makes sense, so that there’s some stability and some order, can be profound.
 So many people want a formula.
 If I’m a good person, only good things will happen to me.
-If someone does something hurtful, they’ll pay.
-But life doesn’t tend to unfold in this linear, logical way.
+If someone does something hurtful, they’ll pay, but life doesn’t tend to unfold in this linear, logical way.

 For me, I accept help and love from any source.
 If it’s comforting and it makes sense to me, I could not care less about labels.
 Is it Jewish love?
 Christian love?
 Muslim love?
 Buddhist love?
 If it’s love, it’s good by me.
 We get so crazy with our labels.
 Labels cause friction, and friction leads to combustion.
 Is there female air and male air?
 Black air and white air?
-How ‘bout we all just breathe together?
+Maybe we could all just breathe together.

-Yes, sometimes hatred is taught, and that’s very very sad.
+Sometimes hatred is taught, and that’s very very sad.
 Racism begins at home, as does compassion.
 Of course we can always un-learn and relearn if we were taught that all people were not created equal.
-But obviously you’re starting off with an advantage if you understand that beautiful people and damaged people alike, come in all colors, shapes and sizes.
+You’re starting off with an advantage if you understand that beautiful people and damaged people come in all colors, shapes and sizes.
 The reality is, we’re one family on one planet.
 We’d get a lot further with love and respect than we do with insistence and violence.

 When you have the choice between being right and being kind, always choose kindness.
 Think about your gravestone if it helps: “Here lies a person who was always right.” or, “Here lies a person who loved and listened and opened and learned.
 Who embraced and explored and examined.”